Best Age to Get Life Insurance

 Job and Lifestyle

-Engaging in high-risk jobs or hobbies can increase premiums.
-Occupations involving heavy machinery, hazardous materials or extreme sports hobbies can lead to higher costs, as they increase the perceived risk to the insurer.
+High-risk jobs or hobbies increase premiums.
+Occupations involving heavy machinery, hazardous materials or extreme sports hobbies lead to higher costs due to increased risk to insurers.

 vsDocuments icon